Connecticut Pardons Lawyer

 If you are trying to get a Connecticut felony conviction and crime pardoned, then you will have to wait a bit longer for a Connecticut pardon.
 In the case of Connecticut felonies, top Connecticut Pardon lawyers will inform you that you can apply for a Connecticut Pardon five years after the conviction/disposition date of your most recent felony.

-Other Connecticut Pardon & Expungement Eligibility Requirements
+Are There Any Other Connecticut Pardon & Expungement Eligibility Requirements?

 To be eligible for a Connecticut pardon or expungement, you must also not have pled guilty to any felony or misdemeanor crimes after the conviction you are seeking to expunge and for which you would like to receive a pardon.
 You must also not have any Connecticut felony or misdemeanor crimes pending—or criminal charges pending in any other state or country—during your pardon application process.
 The State of Connecticut Board of Pardons will conduct their own background check so make sure you answer the questions on your Connecticut pardon application honestly.
 If there are pending criminal charges against you in Connecticut or any other jurisdiction, you will not be eligible to apply for a pardon in the State of Connecticut.
 If new criminal charges are brought against you after you have submitted your application, then you must immediately notify the Board of Pardons.